 What happens when a student gets an insufficient result after part 2, even after the retake?
 The student has to start a new project from scratch.

-It is highly recommended that the scope of the final thesis project fits the interests of the O&I group or of other lecturers from the department.
+It is highly recommended that the scope of the final thesis project fits the interests of the lecturers from the department.
 For an overview, either check the websites of the group members, or KonJoin.
-Notice that internships offered by companies do not automatically constitute a thesis topic; that has to be agreed with a supervisor from the O&I group.
+Note that internships offered by companies do not automatically constitute a thesis topic; an internship without a supervisor is not a thesis.

 In principle, admission to start the final thesis project officially is permitted when all courses are passed and is confirmed by the (likely) supervisor of the student, after the supervisor has approved the short proposal.
 Exceptions can be granted when only one course is pending and close to completion; however, expectations are left to the discretion of the MBI programme coordinator.